BayleyB/Spotipy-Mix-Winter-2021/README.md

 **Basic Description:**

-This program utilizes the Spotipy Python library to generate a playlist of 100 songs based off of the users top artists.
+This program utilizes the Spotipy Python library to generate a playlist of 100 songs based off of the users top artists in Spotify.
 Everytime the program is run a new playlist is generated.

 **Files:**